santiontanon/transballmsx/README.md

 In the title screen:
 * Up/down arrow keys to change the selected menu item
-* Space to select a menu item
+* Space/Trigger A to select a menu item

 ## Compatibility